Skip to main content Skip to docs navigation

 We believe in delivering the best value we can for any customer, supporter or user of Wotja.

-Doing so has always been a massive priority for us and which is why we have now replaced our previous 'Fullgrade' Business Model with a 'Featuregrade' Business Model.
+Doing so has always been a massive priority for us and which is why we have now replaced our previous 'Fullgrade' Business Model (see below) with a 'Featuregrade' Business Model.
 This blog post give the backstory on how the Featuregrade model came about.

 Background to the 'Featuregrade' Business Model

 We knew that a good number of our longer term customers preferred a 'paid-for' model, i.e. where an app is paid-for once, and that is it.
-To that end, and over many years, we established what we called a 'Fullgrade' Business Model.
+To that end, and over many years, we had successfully established what we called a 'Fullgrade' Business Model.

 The model meant that for every major version of Wotja (e.g. W20, W21, W22), and for every App Store, we had both a free variant AND a paid-for 'Pro' variant.

 It was well established, easily understood and worked well (for us, too) because the purchase of a paid-for variant of the next major version was always optional.
-It helped us fund the development of new features, capabilties [which may include improved UIs] and content as well as allowing us to provide for support during that year.
+It helped us fund the development of new features, capabilities [which may include improved UIs] and content as well as allowing us to provide for support during that year.
 Crucially it also allowed us to make many, many general improvements along the way.

-That said, we always hoped that one day we might be able to have the time to find a way to allow a form of optional in-app 'ugprade'.
+That said, we always hoped that one day we might be able to have the time to find a way to allow a form of optional in-app 'upgrade'.
 Because App Stores do not support that model out of the box (as it is hard) we always knew it would involve a lot of work to develop a suitable mechanism.

 It was only because we were in effect forced to move to a single app model for Wotja 23 that we decided, once it has been released, that it was time to try to make the impossible possible.